BaptisteMiq/convex-hull-go/README.md

-# 2D Convex Hull API in Go
+# 2D Convex Hull API

 Given a set of points in 2D space, this API will return a valid Convex Hull polygon using a Gift Wrapping algorithm written in Go.